 The park's historic flint barn has information and displays about Whitlingham and the Broads.

-Take a guided trip on the solar boat Ra to experience the watery wildlife.
+From April to October you can take a guided trip on the solar boat Ra and experience the watery wildlife.
 Surrounded by green banks and woodlands, it's hard to believe how close you are to the city.
 Ra is fully accessible to wheelchair users.
 Staff will also help you make bookings for accommodation and you can enjoy a bite to eat at the Barn Cafe.

-For full details of parking charges, including annual parking permits, please go to the site for Whitlingham Charitable Trust.
+For full details of parking charges, including annual parking permits, please go to Whitlingham Charitable Trust website.

 Toad Hole Cottage Museum,